 Here is a list of the money she may still be eligible for:

-David A. Straz Jr. Foundation is offering a reward of up to $10,000for information leading to the arrest and conviction of the unknown suspect(s) involved in these homicide cases.
+- David A. Straz Jr. Foundation is offering a reward of for information leading to the arrest and conviction of the unknown suspect(s) involved in these homicide cases.

-Rise Tampa is offering a reward of up to $15,000 for information leading to the arrest of the unknown suspect(s) involved in these homicide cases.
+- Rise Tampa is offering a reward of for information leading to the arrest of the unknown suspect(s) involved in these homicide cases.

-The Florida Department of Law Enforcement (FDLE) is offering a reward of up to $10,000for information leading to the arrest of the unknown suspect(s) involved in these homicide cases.
+- The Florida Department of Law Enforcement (FDLE) is offering a reward of for information leading to the arrest of the unknown suspect(s) involved in these homicide cases.

-The Federal Bureau of Investigation (FBI) is offering a reward of up to $50,000 for information leading to the arrest of the unknown suspect(s) involved in these homicide cases.
+- The Federal Bureau of Investigation (FBI) is offering a reward of for information leading to the arrest of the unknown suspect(s) involved in these homicide cases.

 Former Tampa Police Chief Jane Castor, said Walker "deserves every penny."
 But, explained that in that scenario Crime Stoppers wasn't the right agency to call to report the gun as things were happening in the moment.